Isotopic signature: Oxygen isotopes

-Oxygen comes in three variants, but the 17O is so rare that it is very difficult to detect (~0.04% abundant).
+Oxygen occurs naturally in three variants, but 17O is so rare that it is very difficult to detect (~0.04% abundant).
 The ratio of 18O/16O in water depends on the amount of evaporation the water experienced (as 18O is heavier and therefore less likely to vaporize).
 As the vapor tension depends on the concentration of dissolved salts, the 18O/16O ratio shows correlation on the salinity and temperature of water.
-As oxygen gets built into the shells of calcium carbonate secreting organisms, such sediments prove a chronological record of temperature and salinity of the water in the area.
+As oxygen is incorporated into the shells of calcium carbonate-secreting organisms, such sediments provide a chronological record of temperature and salinity of the water in the area.

-Oxygen isotope ratio in atmosphere varies predictably with time of year and geographic location; e.g. there is a 2% difference between 18O-rich precipitation in Montana and 18O-depleted precipitation in Florida Keys.
+The oxygen isotope ratio in the atmosphere varies predictably with time of year and geographic location; e.g. there is a 2% difference between 18O-rich precipitation in Montana and 18O-depleted precipitation in Florida Keys.
 This variability can be used for approximate determination of geographic location of origin of a material; e.g. it is possible to determine where a shipment of uranium oxide was produced.
 The rate of exchange of surface isotopes with the environment has to be taken in account.

 The oxygen isotopic signatures of solid samples (organic and inorganic) are usually measured with pyrolysis and mass spectrometry.
-Researchers need to avoid improper or prolonged storage of the samples for accurate measurements.
+Improper or prolonged storage of samples can lead to inaccurate measurements.

 Sulfur Isotopes

 Sulfur has four stable isotopes, 32S, 33S, 34S, and 36S, of which 32S is the most abundant by a large margin due to the fact it is created by the very common 12C in supernovas.
 Sulfur isotope ratios are almost always expressed as ratios relative to 32S due to this major relative abundance (95.0%).
 Sulfur isotope fractionations are usually measured in terms of δ34S due to its higher abundance (4.25%) compared to the other stable isotopes of sulfur, though δ33S is also sometimes measured.
 Differences in sulfur isotope ratios are thought to exist primarily due to kinetic fractionation during reactions and transformations.

 Sulfur isotopes are generally measured against standards; prior to 1993, the Canyon Diablo troilite standard (abbreviated to CDT), which has a 32S:34S equal to 22.220, was used as both a reference material and the zero point for the isotopic scale.
 Since 1993, the Vienna-CDT standard has been used as a zero point, and there are several materials used as reference materials for sulfur isotope measurements.
-Sulfur fractionations by natural processes measured against these standards have been shown to exist between -72‰ and +147‰, as calculated by the following equation:
+Sulfur fractionations by natural processes measured against these standards have been shown to exist between −72‰ and +147‰, as calculated by the following equation:

 As a very redox-active element, sulfur can be useful for recording major chemistry-altering events throughout Earth's history, such as marine evaporites which reflect the change in the atmosphere's redox state brought about by the Oxygen Crisis.